terraform-aws-modules/terraform-aws-ecs/examples/ec2-autoscaling/README.md

-# ECS Clusters w/ Fargate
+# ECS Cluster w/ EC2 Autoscaling

 Configuration in this directory creates:

-- ECS cluster using Fargate (on-demand and spot) capacity providers
+- ECS cluster using EC2 autoscaling groups
+- Autoscaling groups with IAM instance profile to be used by ECS cluster
 - Example ECS service that utilizes
-  - AWS Firelens using FluentBit sidecar container definition
+  - Mounts a host volume into the container definition
-  - Service connect configuration
   - Load balancer target group attachment
   - Security group for access to the example service